-I will admit that I love chickens.
+I love chickens.
 I love watching them chase each other for treats.
 I love watching them catch June bugs in the summer.
 I love what their manure does for my garden.
 My kids love chickens too.
 They love their old hens as much as they love the cute, fluffy chicks.
 But if you are just getting started with chickens and are beginning to plan your chicken coop, there are a few necessities you will need to remember.

 When building a chicken coop you need to keep in mind certain requirements: